farm-ng/tractor/doc/frontend_module.rst

 that provides a generic visualization API for C++ and Python developers.

 You may wish to extend the frontend by addding visualizers for your custom data types, or adding alternative visualizers for existing data types.
-This process is explained in the :ref:`Adding a Visualizer<chapter-visualizer_tutorial>` tutorial.
+This process is explained in the :ref:`Writing a Visualizer<chapter-visualizer_tutorial>` tutorial.

 Alternatively, you may wish to build an entirely new React web application, using the frontend module as a JS/TS library from which to pull React components, React hooks, utilities, and so on.